-At Bretforton First School we currently follow the Read Write Inc approach to teaching reading and phonics, supplemented with additional reading material.
+At Bretforton Village School we currently follow the Read Write Inc approach to teaching reading and phonics, supplemented with additional reading material.
 Read Write Inc sessions take place daily in small teaching groups supported by Teachers and Teaching Assistants.
 In these sessions the children are taught the 44 speed sounds (phonics) and tricky words which enable them to read and write.
 Children are assessed on their phonic knowledge on a very regular basis and are taught in groups according to their phonic knowledge and ability.
 It is a thorough and intense programme of learning and relies on good and prompt attendance at school.

 Occasionally some children will require catch-up sessions, these take place in very small groups or even 1-1 and are short intense sessions learning and applying the sounds necessary to read.
 Our aim is that by the time children have completed Year 1 they are secure in all their sounds and can apply them to their reading competently.
 Information sessions are held in the Autumn Term to help parents understand this approach.
 Please follow this link for further parent information and video clips on Read Write Inc